-Turnip fries air fryer style are healthy alternatives to French fries but just as delicious.
-Vegetables seasoned crispy and crunchy snacks.
+Turnip fries air fryer style are healthy alternatives to Ninja Foodi French fries but just as delicious.
+Vegetables seasoned crispy and crunchy snacks cooked in your hot air countertop appliance in no time.

-If you haven’t tried turnip fries air fryer style they turn out great.
+If you haven’t tried air fryer turnip fries they turn out great.
 VERY low carb and keto friendly snack you can enjoy with ketchup.
 You may even be able to fool your kids because they get as crispy as potatoes with a bit of sweetness.
 One of many easy air fryer recipes we love. (affiliate links present)

 Air Fryer Turnip Fries